 At Jacoby & Meyers Criminal Defense, we understand the gravity of criminal charges and are committed to defending the rights of the accused.
 If you’ve been accused of committing a theft-related crime, let us help you.

-Please contact the law offices of Jacoby & Meyers today for a complimentary consultation with an experienced criminal defense attorney who can build a strong case in your defense and ensure you don't face excessive or undue punishment.
-We have offices nationwide.
+Please contact the law offices of Jacoby & Meyers today for a complimentary consultation with an experienced criminal defense attorney who can build a strong case in your defense and ensure you don’t face excessive or undue punishment.
+We have offices throughout the U.S.